 But, when you opt to speak a bit slower, you’re creating an atmosphere where people can fully take in your words.
 They will listen more closely and have an easier time understanding what you’re really trying to convey.
 So, talking slower isn’t wasting time.
 It’s ensuring that what you’re saying is being heard correctly the first time.

-Pause Before Bad Habits
+Pause Before Bad Habit

 One of the great impacts of practicing the pause is moving on from bad habits (stress eating, smoking/drinking, impulse shopping, being impatient, snapping at others, etc).